iconify/icon-sets/readme.md

 Icon parsing process includes:

 - Very strict validation and clean up.
-Icons do not contain scripts, even listeners, fonts, raster images, external resources and unknown elements.
+Icons do not contain scripts, event listeners, fonts, raster images, external resources and unknown elements.
 - Colors for monotone icons have been replaced with `currentColor`, making it easy to change icon color by changing text color.
 - Icon content has been optimised to reduce its size.